ItalyCookieChoices/italy-cookie-choices/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website.
+Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website without degrading website performance.

 == Description ==